Last updated: September 2021

 The series of questions you are asked are grouped into the following sections:

 - Questions about you, your business and contact details

 - We then ask you to confirm that the jobs you are posting are new jobs and that you have read the requirements stipulated by the government

 - Once confirmed, we then ask you for details about the roles you are posting

 - Next is where you confirm what career development advice you will provide to the candidate and also an opportunity to provide any additional information that you feel may help with your application

 - Finally, we ask that you accept our terms and conditions agreeing that KickstartGo will act as your Representative Organisation / Intermediary gateway

 As soon as you have completed the online application, it will be processed and included in the current open batch of roles pending submission to the DWP.
-We have recently moved to a weekly DWP batch submission as requested by the DWP that is scheduled for every Friday morning.

 Once your application has been submitted at KickstartGo, you will receive an email containing information on providing additional job information.
 This is needed so that when we receive the approval notification from the DWP, we are able to get your job description(s) published to the Universal Credit system where work coaches at job centres will match suitable candidates and refer them to apply.